 Pets for Patriots gets many requests for information and services that are beyond the scope of our mission.
 We offer the following resources for your information and convenience.

 Pets for Patriots helps veterans adopt companion pets only.
-For those individual who both need and qualify for a service animal, the following organizations operate nationally and are ADI-certified:
+For those individual who both need and qualify for a service animal.
+Freedom Service Dogs and Canine Companions for Independence are ADI-certified:

 Additional information about service/assistance animals:

 - Difference between various assistance animals and companion pets